awsdocs/amazon-redshift-management-guide/doc_source/data-api.md

 To run multiple SQL statements with one command, use the `aws redshift-data batch-execute-statement` AWS CLI command\.

-The following AWS CLI command runs three SQL statements and returns an identifier to fetch the results\.
+The following AWS CLI command runs three SQL statements against a cluster and returns an identifier to fetch the results\.
 This example uses the temporary credentials authentication method\.

 ```
 aws redshift-data batch-execute-statement